Jordan Williams (linebacker, born 1993)

-Jordan Cornell Williams (born March 23, 1993) is an American football outside linebacker for the DC Defenders.
-He played his senior season of high school football at Gainesville High School in Gainesville, Florida.
-He played college football at Tennessee for four years.
+Jordan Cornell Williams (born March 23, 1993) is an American former professional football player who was a linebacker for the Miami Dolphins and New York Giants of the National Football League (NFL).
+He played his senior season of high school football at Gainesville High School in Gainesville, Florida, and played college football for the Tennessee Volunteers for four years.
 Williams played in 44 games, of which he started 21, during his college career, recording 66 tackles and 6.5 sacks.
-After going undrafted in the 2015 NFL Draft, he signed with the New York Jets and spent time on the team's practice squad before being released in September 2015.
-He was then signed by the Miami Dolphins, where he spent time on both the practice squad and active roster, before being released in September 2016.
-He was then signed to the Giants' practice squad in December 2016.
+After going undrafted in the 2015 NFL draft, he signed with the New York Jets and spent time on the team's practice squad before being released in September 2015.
+He was then signed by the Dolphins, where he spent time on both the practice squad and active roster from 2015 to 2016.
+Williams played in one game for the Dolphins.
+He was on the Giants' practice squad, active roster, and injured reserve from 2016 to 2018, and appeared in one game for them as well.
+He joined the Tennessee Titans in 2019 but spent the entire season on injured reserve, and was released in 2020.